droxine/BootstrapPortfolioProject/README.md

 # Build a Portfolio Using Bootstrap

 Welcome to the Bootstrap Portfolio Project!
-For this project, you'll be creating a personal web page to show off your work.
-We will test your HTML knowledge and then it will be up to you to use CSS to style your own page and make it unique.
+For this project, I've created a web page with the teaching of CodeSchool.

-You’ll build a personal web page using Bootstrap, which should look similar to this one:
+This is a personal web page using Bootstrap, which looks similar to this one:

 ![Bootstrap Portfolio](http://courseware.codeschool.com.s3.amazonaws.com/projects/build-a-portfolio-using-bootstrap.png)

-## What You’ll Use
+## What I've Used

 - HTML
+- CSS
 - Bootstrap

-We'll start you off with a few CSS styles that you can build on that should help get things started.

-## What You’ll Learn
+## What I've Learned

-You will further your Bootstrap skills, feel more comfortable writing Bootstrap code in a real-world scenario, and have the option of using this project as your real portfolio page.
+Improve my Bootstrap skills, feel more comfortable writing Bootstrap code in a real-world scenario, and have the option of using this project as my real portfolio page.

 ## Live Demo

-[Check out this link](https://codeschool-project-demos.github.io/BootstrapPortfolioProject/) to see a working version of this project.
+[Check out this link](https://codeschool-project-demos.github.io/BootstrapPortfolioProject/) to see a working version of this project created by CodeSchool.
 Feel free to customize your project even further by adding more custom CSS styles to it once you've completed the steps.
+Just fork it and copy it to your Github and start creating one customized with your own personal ideas.

 ## Setup